Kirillzzy/socialMilk/PrivacyPolicy.md

 How do we use your information?

-We may use the information we collect from you when you register, make a purchase, sign up for our newsletter, respond to a survey or marketing communication, surf the app, or use certain other site features in the following ways:
+We may use the information we collect from you when you register, make a purchase, sign up for our newsletter, respond to a survey or marketing communication, surf the app, or use certain other app features in the following ways:

       • To personalize your experience and to allow us to deliver the type of content and product offerings in which you are most interested.
       • To quickly process your transactions.